-Qualifying households will be those with a SAP rating of E or below as assessed within an Energy Performance Certificate (EPC) and have electric or solid fuel central heating, no central heating or an old (over 15 years) or broken oil or LPG boiler.
+Qualifying households will have electric or solid fuel central heating, no central heating or an old (over 15 years) or broken oil or LPG boiler.
 NISEP schemes must target such homes, and set appropriate vulnerability criteria to ensure that funds are used to assist those most in need by installing a package of energy efficiency measures, such as those described below:

-- Cavity wall insulation (£460); - Full loft insulation (£570); - Tank insulation (£12); - An efficient central heating system with controls (Average £3,700); - If deemed necessary and appropriate renewable technologies including solar thermal panels or biomass boilers can also be provided; - Internal or external solid wall insulation for hard to treat homes;

-• Energy efficient lighting/light bulbs may also be provided as part of a whole house solution.
+- Cavity wall insulation (£460); - Full loft insulation (£570); - Tank insulation (£12); - An efficient central heating system with controls (Average £3,700); - If deemed necessary and appropriate renewable technologies such as solar thermal panels or biomass boilers can also be provided; - Internal or external solid wall insulation for hard to treat homes; - Energy efficient lighting/light bulbs may also be provided as part of a whole house solution.